M.A.

 July 2020

 Brookside posts one final Instagram update: a #StopHateForProfit boycott announcement.
-Then silence.
+The account stops creating new reasons to choose Brookside.

 Today